joecullin/aoc2019/README.md

 I started dumping some notes & thoughts into [journal.md](journal.md).
 I'm not sure I'll keep up with that.

+# The trophy

+(Thanks to Georgia for help with the 3D-printed parts!)

 ![Thomas trophy for Advent of Code 2019](/advent_of_code_2019_trophy.png)